stackabletech/docker-images/README.md

 * by pushes to `main` to produce `0.0.0-dev` versions of the images,
 * by a regular schedule to rebuild `0.0.0-dev` versions of the images to avoid staleness,
-* by tag pushes to produce (release candidate) images for a particular SDP,
+* by tag pushes to produce (release candidate) images for a particular SDP release,
 * and by manual workflow dispatches.

 ## Patches